Introduction to profit and loss statement

 Sales or Revenue-

 This figure is the total sales of a company over the prescribed time period.
-It includes both cash sales as well as the accounts receivable over the period.
+It includes both cash sales and the accounts receivable over the period.
 Also, any discounts, returns, or allowances have to be subtracted from the sales to arrive at the total revenue amount.

 Cost of Goods Sold-